Substation City: Inside Ottawa’s electric expansion

 This proposed new station is unique in that one of its key features will be to support the City’s OC Transpo Zero-Emission Buses (ZEB) project.
 Located in the city’s southeast end just off Hawthorne Road, it will provide power for the city’s future fleet of 300 battery electric buses.
 Additional grid capacity is required to accommodate the new demand in the area.
 The public review and comment period for this project closed July 2024.

 Currently at the planning stage, this Orléans station near Mer-Bleue Road and Brian Coburn Boulevard will eventually replace the existing Bilberry station in the east-end area of the city.
-The Bilberry station has reached its end of life and will be decommissioned when the new Brian Coburn station comes online.
+The Bilberry station has reached its end of life and will be decommissioned when the new Mer-Bleue station comes online.
 Notices and invitations to community information sessions will be sent to residents in the area before the end of 2024.

 Greenbank (2028)